-What is Software Testing Life Cycle (STLC)?
+What is the Software Testing Life Cycle (STLC)?

-Software Testing Life Cycle (STLC), which is followed in the organization is nothing but a testing process which is performed in a systematic and planned manner.
+Software Testing Life Cycle (STLC), followed in the organization, is nothing but a testing process that is performed systematically and planned.
 The main motto of the following STLC is to deliver a quality product.
-When we are going through in STLC process, we are going through various phases, and each phase has different goals and also deliverables.
+When going through the STLC process, we go through various phases with different goals and deliverables.

-During the Software Testing Life Cycle (STLC), we follow the below phases, and every phase has its entry criteria and also deliverables.
+During the Software Testing Life Cycle (STLC), we follow the below phases, and every phase has its entry criteria and deliverables.

-- Requirement Analysis
+• Requirement Analysis

-- Test Planning
+• Test Planning

-- Test Case Development
+• Test Case Development

-- Environment Step
+• Environment Step

-- Test Execution
+• Test Execution

-- Test Cycle Closure
+• Test Cycle Closure

 What is the entry and Exit Criteria

-- Entry Criteria: means before testing begins you have to complete the prerequisite items
+• Entry Criteria: means before testing begins, you have to complete the prerequisite items

 STLC Life Cycle